yuriteixeira/VSE_Transform_Tools/README.rst

         </tr>
     </table>
         <h3><a name="Add_Transform" href="#top_Add_Transform">Add Transform</a></h3>
-    <p>A transform modifier must be added to a strip before the strip can be grabbed, scaled, rotated, or cropped by this addon.
-Any strips with 'Image Offset' enabled will transfer this offset to the transform strip</p>
+    <p>A transform modifier must be added to a strip before the strip can be scaled or rotated by this addon.
+If you're planning to make keyframes to adjust the scale or the rotation, ensure that you are modifying a transform strip by adding one with this operator.</p>

     <table>
         <tr>